yunji-seo/yunji-seo.github.io/_projects/7_project.md

 ### __Conclusion__

-Our video highlights that successful urban places require more than physical connectivity—they need programs, visibility, social interaction, and realistic assessments of behavioral patterns.
+Our video highlights that successful urban places require more than physical connectivity.
+They need programs, visibility, social interaction, and realistic assessments of behavioral patterns.
 Future improvements must integrate scientific evaluation, user research and merchant feedback to create a walkway that people naturally choose to use.
 <br>